-We found a similar pattern when we examined our results individually by construct; however, these analyses were based on a smaller number of effect sizes and should be interpreted with caution.
-Narcissism was associated with self-enhancement on all of the agentic characteristics (i.e., task performance, attractiveness, leadership, intelligence, extraversion, and openness).
-On the other hand, narcissism was largely unrelated to self-enhancement in individual traits categorized as communal, which included agreeableness and conscientiousness.
-In other words, based on our results, one would generally expect narcissists’ self-reported agreeableness and conscientiousness ratings to be relatively similar to observer ratings.
-From a practical perspective, this means that researchers may be able to rely on narcissists’ self-reported communal ratings, at least for agreeableness and conscientiousness, however, they should be more cautious about relying on a narcissist’s self-reports of agentic qualities.
+We found a somewhat similar pattern when we examined our results individually by construct; however, these analyses were based on a smaller number of effect sizes and should be interpreted with caution.
+Narcissism was associated with self-enhancement on most of the agentic constructs including task performance, attractiveness, leadership, intelligence, and extraversion; but not openness.
+On the other hand, the narcissism-self-enhancement relationship in individual traits categorized as communal was not as consistent.
+To our surprise, Narcissists enhanced their likeability and conscientiousness, although they did not enhance their agreeableness.
+In other words, based on our results, one would generally expect narcissists’ self-reported agreeableness ratings to be relatively similar to observer ratings.
+From a practical perspective, this means that researchers may be able to rely on narcissists’ self-reported communal ratings, at least for agreeableness, however, they should be more cautious about relying on a narcissists’ self-reports of agentic qualities.

-It is worth exploring in slightly more detail the only communal trait for which narcissists did in fact self-enhance—likability.
-At first, it appears as though likeability would fit better with our definition of communion, because likability is associated with being friendly and cooperative (Cillessen & Rose, 2005; van der Linden, Scholte, Cillessen, Nijenhuis, & Segers, 2010).
+It is worth exploring in slightly more detail the two communal traits for which narcissists did in fact self-enhance—likability and conscientiousness.
+At first, it appeared as though likeability would fit better with our definition of communion, because likability is associated with being friendly and cooperative (Cillessen & Rose, 2005; van der Linden, Scholte, Cillessen, Nijenhuis, & Segers, 2010).
 However, likeability has also been used as a measure of popularity (e.g., sociometric status ratings in which one is asked to rate each individual in a group on likeability; e.g., Dion & Berscheid, 1974); in contrast to likeability, popularity “refers to the extent to which one has prestige and influence in a group, and is often associated with social dominance” (van der Linden et al., 2010, p.
 669).
 It is possible that narcissists are endorsing likeability because they associate likeability with popularity, and consequently, social influence and prestige (agentic characteristics), a possibility that necessitates further research.
+Although previous researchers have categorized conscientiousness as being communal (e.g., Campbell et al., 2002), we initially found conscientiousness difficult to categorize into either agency or communion because we perceived it to have both communal (e.g., dutifulness) and agentic (e.g., achievement striving) facets (Costa & McCrae, 1992).
+Thus, as described in Footnote 2, we also ran our communion analyses without conscientiousness—our results did not statistically differ when conscientiousness was excluded.
+In sum, it is possible that only certain facets of conscientiousness are driving the observed relationship between narcissism and self-enhancement.
+In fact, opposing facet level relationships could also explain why narcissists did not enhance their openness to a significant degree (e.g., one facet of openness is feelings “experience emotions intensely”, whereas another facet is actions “prefer variety to routine”; Costa & McCrae, 1992).
+On one hand, Narcissists are not known for being particularly introspective, but narcissism has been associated with approach motivation and specific behaviors such as risk taking (Vazire & Funder, 2006) and sensation/fun seeking (Campbell, Brunell, & Finkel, 2006; Miller, Campbell, Young, Lakey, Reidy, Zeichner, & Goodie, 2009), so they may be more likely to enhance facets of openness that align more closely with approach motivation.
+Unfortunately, in the present meta-analysis, we were not able to examine the narcissism-self-enhancement relationship at the facet level, so this needs to be addressed by future research.